2008 Sacagawea Dollar Value (2026 Guide): Errors List, “P”, “D” & “S” Mint Mark Worth

 2008-S DCAM Sacagawea Dollar Value

-San Francisco Mint struck proof versions of the 2008 Sacagawea Dollar with Deep Cameo finish, featuring frosted design elements contrasting against mirror-like fields.
+San Francisco Mint struck proof versions of the 2008 Sacagawea Dollar with Deep Cameo (DCAM) finish, featuring frosted design elements contrasting against mirror-like fields.
+DCAM is the designation used by PCGS; NGC uses the equivalent term “Ultra Cameo” (UCAM) for the same quality level.
 This finish creates the visual appeal that proof collectors specifically seek when building their collections.

-The 2008-S proofs were released in multiple special packaging options, including the Flag Picture Frame set and the Philip N. Diehl Signature set, offering collectors different presentation choices.
-These proof coins never entered circulation and were sold exclusively through numismatic channels.
+The 2008-S proofs were released in multiple special packaging options, including the standard Proof Set, the Flag Picture Frame set, and the Philip N. Diehl Signature set, offering collectors different presentation choices.
+Diehl was the former U.S. Mint Director who chaired the original Design Advisory Committee that selected Sacagawea, making his signature set a historically meaningful collectible.

 2008-S DCAM Sacagawea Dollar Price/Grade Chart